Central Valley School District (Washington): History

 The school district was founded in 1890 as Vera District.
-Going to school was difficult, especially compared to modern standard, as there was no good transportation system and little funding.
+Going to school was difficult, especially compared to modern standards, as there was no good transportation system and little funding.

 In the 1920s, Vera District, as well as four near by school districts were consolidated.
 Vera, Greenacres, Liberty Lake, Saltese, and Lone Fir school districts were merged to make the district more effective.
 The consolidation caused overcrowding at the high school, which was built in 1912.

 To adapt to life after World War II, the County Superintendent of Schools, W. F. Standeford, changed the district into what is known today as Central Valley School District No. 356 and started building new schools funded by a levy.
 This was necessary as the post-war baby boomers cause an influx of children that crowded the system.

 Later there was need for another high school.
 In 1960, the two-year construction of University High School began.
 Its new teaching methods garnered the district national recognition.
 Eventually both University High School and Central Valley High School became outdated and crowded.
 Both schools were built anew in 2002, mirror images of each other except for the building orientation and brick color.